jrialland/python-astar/README.rst

 n2 belongs to the list of n1's neighbors). n2 is guaranteed to belong to the list returned by a call to neighbors(n1).

+Alternately, you may override "path\_distance\_between".
+The arguments will be a "SearchNode", as in "path\_neighbors".
+You might want to use this if your distance measure should include the path's attainable speed, the kind and number of turns on it, or similar.
+You can use the nodes' "cache" attributes to store some data, to speed up calculation.

-This method must be implemented in a subclass.
+One of these methods must be implemented in a subclass.

 heuristic\_cost\_estimate
 ~~~~~~~~~~~~~~~~~~~~~~~~~